NREL/Waterfall.jl/README.md

 Run this file to generate waterfall plots and edit this file to customize input.

 ## Development Plans
-[ ] Add parallel coordinates lines.
+* Usage:
-[ ] Read options from YAML file.
+    - [ ] Read options from YAML file.
-[ ] Wrap plotting in a function.
+    - [ ] Wrap plotting in a function.
+* Default visualization features:
-[ ] Label each waterfall in the cascade.
+    - [ ] Label each waterfall in the with distribution method, mean, and variance.
-[ ] Reorder waterfalls to observe effect of order and sort by desirability.
-[ ] Highlight metrics other than mean (quantile, etc.)
-[ ] Add error bars to mean
+    - [ ] Add error bars to mean
-[ ] Add option to plot mean
+    - [ ] Add legend.
+* Add option to...
-[ ] Add legend.
+    - [ ] Display parallel coordinates lines.
-[ ] Add option to display box plots in addition to violin plots.
+    - [ ] Display box plots on either end of each waterfall.
+    - [ ] Highlight metrics other than mean (quantile, etc.)
+    - [ ] Color bars by correlation coefficient between current and previous step.
+    - [ ] Select from distributions other than uniform and normal.
+    - [ ] Reorder waterfalls to observe effect of order and sort by desirability.